projectchrono/chrono/docs/tutorials/tutorials.md

 Tutorials {#tutorial_root}
 ==========================

-The following links describe a set of basic Chrono tutorials.
+The following links describe a set of basic Chrono tutorials for the different modules part of Project Chrono.
 All the source code mentioned here is provided as part of the Chrono regular releases, so check before you start copy & pasting the code.
 The list of tutorials below is automatically generated from our GIT repository.

 As always, we would be happy to hear your comments and receive your contributions on any tutorial.